SS Ragnhild (1941): 1945

 Ragnhild departed from Hull on 11 June and arrived at Immingham, Lincolnshire the same day.
 She departed Immingham on 17 June and arrived at Tunis, Tunisia on 28 June.
 She departed Tunis on 6 July and arrived at Sfax, Tunisia on 7 July, departing the same day for Algiers, Algeria.
 She arrived on 9 July and sailed for Gibraltar, arriving there the same day.
 Ragnhild sailed from Gibraltar on 14 July and arrived at Cardiff on 20 July.
 She departed from Cardiff on 22 July bound for Haugesund, Norway via the Methil Roads.
 From Haugesund, she sailed to Bergen, Norway, from where she departed on 10 August for Rudiksvil, Norway, arriving on 16 August.
 She then sailed to Söderhamn, Sweden, from where she departed on 31 August for Kristiansand, Norway, arriving on 4 September.
-Ragnhild sailed on 5 September for Amsterdam, the Netherlands via the Methil Roads.
-She arrived at IJmuiden, the Netherlands on 9 September.
+Ragnhild sailed on 5 September for Amsterdam, Netherlands via the Methil Roads.
+She arrived at IJmuiden, Netherlands on 9 September.

 She is next recorded as arriving at Oslo, Norway on 17 September.
 Ragnhild arrived at Immingham on 20 September and then sailed to Kiel, from where she sailed on 27 September for Finland.
 Ragnhild is next recorded as leaving the Tyne on 22 October bound for Kiel, where she arrived on 28 October, sailing the same day for the Tyn, arriving on 31 October.
 She sailed on 6 November for Grangemouth, Stirlingshire, arriving the next day.
 Ragnhild sailed from Grangemouth on 12 December, bound for Bizerta.
 She passed Gibraltar on 26 December.